 Now that you know what a hazard is, how do you go about identifying them?
 Keep reading (and listening) for 10 practical ways to identify hazards…

 We’ve created an Approved Trainer-led, online course for Risk Assessment.
 The course takes you through a step-by-step, interactive tutorial & activities to give your team the confidence to carry out Risk Assessment.
-You can now access the Course for FREE for a limited time!
+You can now access the FREE Risk Assessment Module now!

 Hazard and Risk: 10 Practical Ways to Identify Hazards